 How do I find LSI Keywords?

 Good question!
 There are a host of LSI keyword generator tools out there – many of which are completely free.
-A couple of the tools we recommend having a look at are:
+A couple of the keyword research tools we recommend having a look at are:

-Alternatively, you can have a look for LSI keywords yourself.
+Alternatively, you can complete some LSI keyword research yourself.
 Simply pop your keyword into Google search, and you’ll see what users are searching for – these are terms directly correlated to your search term (= LSI keywords!).